vsch/idea-multimarkdown/README.md

 #### Working with the source

-Pretty standard IntelliJ Plugin development environment.
+Standard IntelliJ Plugin development environment.

 #### Some internal details, should you care to know